-The assets to be protected by the TOE are defined in the Security Target [6], chapter 3.2.
-Based on these assets the TOE Security Environment is defined in terms of Assumptions, Threats and Organisational Security Policies.
+The assets to be protected by the TOE are defined in the Security Target [6], chapter 3.2 .
+Based on these assets the TOE Security Problem is defined in terms of Assumptions, Threats and Organisational Security Policies.
 This is outlined in the Security Target [6], chapter 3.3 to 3.5.

-This certification covers the following configurations of the TOE: TOE in version 1.1.967 and under consideration of version 2.0.4 of the rest of the firmware of the EAC-Box (including the Operating System).
+This certification covers the following configurations of the TOE: The TOE has been evaluated in version 1.2.1116 and under consideration of version 3.0.2 of the rest of the firmware of the EAC-Module (including the Operating System), for details refer to chapter 8.